In that you have done it to My little ones

 “What?” you may ask, “isn’t it obvious who He was talking about when asked this question?”
 Yes, the obvious appears to be He was talking about the poor, the thirsty, the hungry, the homeless, the cold, the sick and those in prison.”

-Although mostly hidden, some of us may see images of the poor around in the cities around us.
+Although mostly hidden, some of us may see images of the poor around us in the cities and outskirts of our nation.
 Perhaps these poor live in government housing, tent cities, under bridges, on blankets in shop doorways, on top of man holes or in homeless shelters.
-We might even see the faces of those at the traffic lights holding signs asking money for food.
+We might even see the faces of some at the traffic lights holding signs asking money for food.

 And when it comes to those in prison – well, I would venture to say that most of us think of those who are incarcerated in our prison systems as well fed, well clothed, and warm!